Examples: Block GRANT Changes on Production Objects

 .lexega/

-custom_rules.yaml # defines detection logic
+custom_rules.yaml # defines detection logic (or skip — many built-ins cover this)

 policy.yaml # references rule IDs for enforcement